Baby clothes are the cutest, but what is the best kind of baby laundry detergent to use?

 Our third choice is Dreft liquid detergent.
 This is one you will find in a lot of baby stores, and it smells heavenly.

-The drawback to this one, although hypoallergenic, some babies with very sensitive skin will still get rashes.
+It's hypoallergenic, but some babies with very sensitive skin will still get rashes.

-My daughter had very sensitive skin as a baby and we loved using Dreft, but she would get rashes all over which is why we had to switch to Tide free & gentle.
+My daughter had very sensitive skin as a baby and we loved using Dreft.
+Unfortunately she would get rashes all over which is why we had to switch to Tide free & gentle.

 How to pick the best one